ian-bartholomew/gh-approved-prs/README.md

 # gh-approved-prs
-gh extension to list all your approved PRs
+gh extension to list all your approved PRs that have not been closed.

 ## Installation
 `gh extension install ian-bartholomew/gh-approved-prs`